NWChemEx/Chemist/docs/source/developer/design/vector_spaces/overview.rst

 In the most common scenario, an instance of ``SpinSpace`` represents the spins of an electron and thus contains two spin functions.
 State of the ``SpinSpace`` class is the multiplicity (:math:`2S+1`, dimension) of the space, from which the total spin :math:`S` of the system can be determined.
+For the detailed design of `SpinSpace` please see :doc:`SpinSpace Design <spin_space>`.

 Atomic Orbitals (AOs)
 ---------------------